dinablachman/dinablachman/README.md

 🛠️ this summer, i'm building:

-**whensday** → a tool that scans your texts/emails for intent (e.g. “i’ll do it tmr”) and auto-adds tasks to Google Calendar. all client-side, no data ever stored or shared
-_stack: Python (spaCy, regex), Google Calendar API, Flask_

 **giffuse** → a browser tool to stitch Tumblr gifs + TikTok audio into mp4s — like iMovie for nostalgic fan edits
 _stack: React, TypeScript, ffmpeg.wasm, Tailwind_